tomhendra/courses/13-jira-and-confluence-together/README.md

 - Integrate Jira information in Confluence Spaces.
 - Integrate Confluence information in Jira projects.

+### What is Jira Use For?

+- To help manage the work of a team project, broken down into issues.
+  - Add, prioritize, update, communicate and report on issues.
+- Visualizes the work of the project using project boards, reports and dashboards.

+### What is Confluence Used For?

+- A team content, communication and collaboration platform.
+  - Effectively a versioned team website and social media platform.
+- Teams plan, discuss, document and broadcast the work of the project in standardized ways.

+#### Example uses of Confluence

+- **Project content creation and sharing**
+  - Requirements.
+  - Documentation.
+  - Specifications.
+  - Knowledge base.
+- **Status**
+  - Roadmaps.
+  - Schedules.
+  - Project status.
+- **Collaboration**
+  - Meeting notes.
+  - Blogs.
+  - Comments.
+  - Idea discussions.
+  - Decisions.
+  - Retrospectives.

 ## Why Integrate Jira and Confluence

 ## Linking Issues and Pages